DoM1niC/amplitudejs-php/README.md

 	</a>
 </p>

 Amplitude.js is a lightweight JavaScript library that allows you to control the design of your media controls in your webpage -- not the browser.
-No dependencies (jQuery not required).
 Amplitude.js is available under the [MIT License](https://raw.githubusercontent.com/521dimensions/amplitudejs/master/LICENSE).

 This Version is modified by me, the Player add automatic all Audiofiles in a Playlist, to listen your Songs directly.